raspberrypi/documentation/remote-access/samba.md

 ### Sharing a folder for use by Windows

-Firstly, create a folder to share, this example creates a folder called shared in the home folder of the current user, this page assumes the current user is the `pi`.
+Firstly, create a folder to share, this example creates a folder called shared in the home folder of the current user, this page assumes the current user is `pi`.
 ```
 cd ~
 mkdir shared